 Green covers politics for Bloomberg Businessweek magazine and Bloomberg News.
 Previously, he served as senior editor of The Atlantic and as a political columnist for the Boston Globe.
-Green is also the author of The Devil’s Bargain, which details the relationship between President Trump and his chief strategist, Steve Bannon.
+Green is also the author of The Devil’s Bargain, which details the relationship between President Trump and his former chief strategist, Steve Bannon.

 Groves leads a team of policy analysts at the CPPP specializing in education and economics.
 He is a former Senior Policy Analyst for the National Governors Association, focusing on workforce, post-secondary education and economic development policies.
 Groves also worked for the Office of Policy Development and Research at the U.S. Department of Labor and oversaw the evaluation of education and training programs.

 Gustus was named executive editor of the Star-Telegram in June 2017.
 Previously, she served as executive editor at the Fort Collins Coloradoan, where she helped lead efforts to modernize Colorado’s open records law.
 Gustus also spent seven years working as an editor for the Reno Gazette-Journal and for newspapers in Los Angeles and Salt Lake City.